InEngine-NET/InEngine.NET/docs-src/queuing.md

 For example, long running jobs might be sent to the secondary queue, while jobs that are expected to finish after only a few moments are sent to the primary queue.

-What about 3, 4, 900 queues?
-This gets to be a pain to manage and, practically speaking, is probably unnecessary.
+What about 3, 4, or 900 queues?
+Numerous queues gets to be a pain to manage and, practically speaking, is probably unnecessary.
 If it is desirable, different [configuration files](configuration) can be used to run multiple instances of InEngine.NET.
+Simply create a new config file with a new QueueName setting and point inengine.exe at it.